zikrnet/MY-LITA-PROJECT-2-CUSTOMERSDATA-/README.md

 iii.
 Subscription Performance:  Analyze if certain subscription types are performing better over time, influencing future pricing or promotional strategies

+## 13. Count of CustomerID by Month

+i.
+Customer Grwoth Trends:  I can observe trends over time to see if customer counts are increasing or decreasing monthly ii.
+Seasonal Patterns:  Identify any seasonal fluctuations in customer acquisitions or retention iii.
+Marketing Effectiveness:  Analyze how marketing campaigns impact customer growth by looking at the counts before and after specific intiatives

+By visualizing the Count of CustomerIDs by Month, there is more insights in Customer acquisitions trends and overall business growth

 ![project 2](https://github.com/user-attachments/assets/79ea7638-8ee1-443c-a5cc-49c163101620)

 More Visual